 While there are a wide variety of uses for Chipotle corn salsa, you need to try at least one of these options:

-Bowls — Serve some in a taco bowl or vegan buddha bowl.
+Bowls — Serve some in a taco bowl or vegan buddha bowl with extra blackened corn.

 Chips — Pair it with homemade totopos for the best appetizer!